Gerard III van Heemskerk: Residence and estate

 In January 1300 Gerard III's father Gerard II van Heemskerk had transferred his allodial Heemskerk Castle (currently known as Marquette Castle) to John II, Count of Holland, and had it granted back to him as a fief inheritable by sons, daughters and even sideways.
 So Heemskerk Castle was the core of Gerard III's domain.
 Gerard III also became lord of Oosthuizen.
 The Ambachtsheerlijkheid Oosthuizen consisted of Oosthuizen, South-Schardam, Etersheim, Hobrede, and the hamlet Verloreneinde.

 What was not included in 1300 was the Heerlijkheid (Lordship) Heemskerk.
-This belonged to tbe Lords of Oud Haerlem Castle, which was just as far from Heemskerk village as Heemskerk Castle, and was even known by the same name (Heemskerk Castle) for a while.
+This belonged to the Lords of Oud Haerlem Castle, which was just as far from Heemskerk village as Heemskerk Castle, and was even known by the same name (Heemskerk Castle) for a while.

 In 1254 an Arnoud van Heemskerk was bailiff of Kennemerland and burgrave of Torenburg, a castle near Alkmaar.
 It led some to doubt the existence of Marquette Castle in medieval times, but the existence of a sizable medieval castle at Marquette, is so clear that the confusion cannot be solved this way.